sendgrid/sendgrid-nodejs/docs/use-cases/multiple-emails-personalizations-with-substitutions.md

 sgMail.send(mail);
 ```

-Refer to [the Sendgrid documentation](https://docs.sendgrid.com/for-developers/sending-email/personalizations) for more details about personalizations.
+Refer to [the SendGrid documentation](https://docs.sendgrid.com/for-developers/sending-email/personalizations) for more details about personalizations.